markgw/pimlico/docs/setup_guide.rst

 it's run on the fly while reading output from the previous module (i.e. the input), so doesn't have anything to run itself.

-You might also be surprised to see that `input-text` *does* feature in the list.
-This is because, although it just reads the data out of a corpus on disk, there's not quite enough information in the corpus, so we need to run the module to collect a little bit of data from an initial pass over the corpus.
-Some input modules will need this, others not.
+You might be surprised to see that `input-text` *does* feature in the list.
+This is because, although it just reads the data out of a corpus on disk, there's not quite enough information in the corpus, so we need to run the module to collect a little bit of metadata from an initial pass over the corpus.
+Some input types need this, others not.
 In this case, all we're lacking is a count of the total number of documents in the corpus.

 Running the modules
 -------------------
 The modules can be run using the `run` command and specifying the module by name.
 We do this manually for each module.

-    ./pimlico.sh ../../pipeline.conf run input-text
+    ./pimlico/bin/pimlico.sh pipeline.conf run input-text
-    ./pimlico.sh ../../pipeline.conf run tokenize
+    ./pimlico/bin/pimlico.sh pipeline.conf run tokenize
-    ./pimlico.sh ../../pipeline.conf run pos-tag
+    ./pimlico/bin/pimlico.sh pipeline.conf run pos-tag

 Adding custom modules
 =====================
 Most likely, for your project you need to do some processing not covered by the built-in Pimlico modules.
-As this point, you can start implementing your own modules, which you can distribute along with the config file so that people can replicate what you did.
+At this point, you can start implementing your own modules, which you can distribute along with the config file so that people can replicate what you did.